scalameta/metals/docs/editors/emacs.md

   :config
   (setq lsp-completion-provider :capf))

-;; Use the Debug Adapter Protocol for running tests and debugging (use-package posframe
-  ;; Posframe is a pop-up tool that must be manually installed for dap-mode )
+;; Posframe is a pop-up tool that must be manually installed for dap-mode (use-package posframe)

-(use-package dap-mode
+;; Use the Debug Adapter Protocol for running tests and debugging (use-package dap-mode
   :hook
   (lsp-mode . dap-mode)
-  (lsp-mode . dap-ui-mode)
+  (lsp-mode . dap-ui-mode))
-  )
 ```

 > You may need to disable other packages like `ensime` or sbt server to prevent